laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 - [Pleo](https://pleo.io) - Pleo is a smart credit cards for forward-thinking teams.
 Get rid of expense reporting and reimbursements, all while saving your business money.
 Pleo is free for all new customers until July 1st 2020 across all price plans.
 Pleo customers can join PAYG or contracts.
 Regardless, the service will be totally free until July 1st (just as long as you sign up in the month of April).
 The offer grants both physical and virtual Pleo credit cards.

+#### Pequity

+- [Pequity](https://www.getpequity.com/covid-19.html) - Pequity makes pay and equity easy, with a single hub for managing pay philosophy and ranges, making data-driven pay decisions, optimizing offer workflows, and flagging pay inequalities.
+Usually $5000/month, Pequity is free for companies, recruiters, and compensation teams that are impacted by COVID-19.